bmlt-enabled/release-notes-tool/readme.md

 ## What it does
 - Reads a file and looks for changelog for version.
 - Exports to a file named changelog.txt that can be specified in travis.
+- If the script runs but fails for reasons beyond current checks, the last commit message will be used for the release notes.

 ## Examples